Migrating an Yandex StoreDoc (Managed Service for MongoDB) cluster from 4.4 to 6.0

 . -

-Move the configuration file to the
+Place the configuration file in the

-imported-clusterdirectory and edit it to include your required values.
-If you have not added your authentication credentials to the environment variables, specify them in the configuration file. -
+imported-clusterdirectory and specify the parameter values.
+If you did not add the authentication credentials to environment variables, specify them in the configuration file. -

 terraform validateTerraform will display any configuration errors detected in your files.